6th Aviation Regiment (Australia): Current aircraft

-The regiment operates a bespoke special operations MRH-90 Taipan.
-The MRH-90 is equipped with the Taipan Gun Mount that was specially designed for the special operations role.
-The gun mount can fit either a M134D minigun or a MAG 58 machine gun and when not in use can be moved into an outward stowed position to provide clearance to enable fast roping and rappelling.
+The regiment is being equipped with the UH-60M Black Hawk.
+The regiment previously operated a bespoke special operations MRH-90 Taipan.
+The MRH-90 was equipped with the Taipan Gun Mount that was specially designed for the special operations role.
+The gun mount could fit either a M134D minigun or a MAG 58 machine gun and when not in use could be moved into an outward stowed position to provide clearance to enable fast roping and rappelling.

 The regiment was planned to transition to the MRH-90, an Australian variant of the NHI NH90, by December 2013 when the S70A-9 Black Hawk was to have been withdrawn from service.
-However, the MRH-90 program encountered significant problems, and in particular, the NH90 had not been operated in a dedicated special operations role, delaying the withdrawal with the Chief of Army extending the service of 20 Black Hawks to 2021 to develop a special operations role capable MRH90.
+However, the MRH-90 program encountered significant problems, and in particular, the NH90 had not been operated in a dedicated special operations role, delaying the withdrawal with the Chief of Army extending the service of twenty Black Hawks to 2021 to develop a special operations role capable MRH90.
 This required developing a Fast Roping and Rappelling Extraction System (FRRES) and the gun mount for the cabin door.

 In February 2019, the first two of twelve MRH90 helicopters were delivered to the regiment.
 In December 2021, on the same day the S70A-9 Black Hawk was withdrawn from service, the Australian government announced that it would replace the MRH-90s with new UH-60M Black Hawks.

-Future acquisitions
+In September 2023, the MRH90 fleet was retired earlier than planned following the fatal crash of a 173rd Special Operations Aviation Squadron MRH90 during exercise Talisman Sabre in July 2023.
+In August 2023, the Army began receiving deliveries of UH-60Ms.

+Cancelled light helicopter project

-The government in the Defence White Paper 2016 announced an plan to acquire light helicopters for the regiment to enable special forces to insert, extract and provide fire support for small teams of special forces undertaking tasks ranging from tactical observation through to counter-terrorism missions, or hostage recovery, that are optimised for operating in dense urban environments and can be deployed in the Boeing C-17 Globemaster.
+In 2016, the government in the Defence White Paper 2016 announced their plan to acquire light helicopters for the regiment that would fulfil roles that the MRH90 Taipan was unable to perform.
+In March 2023, Australian Defence Magazine reported that the light helicopter project had been cancelled as the UH-60M Black Hawk the Army was acquiring would fulfil this role.

-Project Land 2097 Phase 4 will acquire a four tonne twin-engine helicopter with up to 18 helicopters to be purchased that will fulfil roles that the MRH 90 Taipan is unable to perform and that will be able to deploy quicker than both the retiring Black Hawk and the MRH 90 Taipan.
-The helicopter will be required to be able to insert and/or extract six soldiers, to be fast-roping capable, to have a sniping position, to be fitted with a Forward-looking infrared (FLIR) and to have the option of arming with a machine gun.
-A C-17 has to be capable of transporting four of the helicopters.
+Up to sixteen four tonne class twin-engine helicopters were to be acquired under Project Land 2097 Phase 4 that were to be "optimised for operations in dense urban environments", capable of transporting six soldiers, fast-roping capable, were to have a sniping position and to be fitted with a Forward-looking infrared (FLIR), and able to be armed with a machine gun.
+The project required that a single Boeing C-17 Globemaster was to be capable of rapidly transporting four of the helicopters.
 Requests for tender closed in July 2020 with three bids received.
-Airbus Helicopters has partnered with Australian companies to form Team Nightjar to offer the H145M.
-Babcock Australasia has partnered with Bell to offer the Bell 429.
-Hawker Pacific has partnered with Bell to also offer the Bell 429.
+Airbus Helicopters partnered with Australian companies to form Team Nightjar to offer the H145M.
+Babcock Australasia partnered with Bell to offer the Bell 429.
+Hawker Pacific partnered with Bell to also offer the Bell 429.
 Boeing decided not to offer the AH-6.
-The delivery of the light helicopter is expected to commence in 2022–2023.
+The delivery of the light helicopter was expected to commence in 2022–2023.